yishait/ustvgo-homeassistant-dashboard/README.md

 when managing the HA dashboards using YAML - no restart is required when refreshing the links in the dashboard.

-steps to run:
+## Setting up:
-go to your .homeassistant folder (where the configuration.yaml is) and run:
+go to your ~/.homeassistant folder (where the configuration.yaml is placed) and run:

 ```